Ayan Kumar Bhunia

 hierarchical in terms of the levels of detail -- a person typically sketches up to various

 extents of detail to depict an object.
-This hierarchical structure is often visually distinct.
+This hierarchical structure is often visually

 In this paper, we design a novel network that is capable of cultivating sketch-specific